 Once the practical benefits of increased storage because of using wet wings was discovered, it was not long before all aircraft were manufactured with wet wings to take advantage of reduced costs and maximizing profit.

-Where is Fuel Stored in Fighter Jets?
+Where Fuel is Stored in Fighter Jets

 Unlike commercial airplanes, fighter jets store fuel in fuel tanks installed behind the pilot’s seat.